Skip to main content

 Scopes

-Request scopes as a space-separated string in the scope query parameter during authorization.
+Consul scopes are resource-scoped slugs of the form resource:action.
+Request them as a space-separated string in the scope query parameter during authorization.
+Users see the requested permissions on the consent screen before granting access.

 ScopeDescription